 “The Boyces,” J.R. wrote, “were general traders in Hardy County, Romney City, Va.
 Three generations were born in Virginia.
 My grandfather, Aaron Boyce, fought in the Revolution for American Independence.
 He was born in about 1735 and had roughly ten children, including my father, Richard, and his brothers, Robert and Nicholas.
 The Boyces were some of the earliest settlers of Virginia.
 I believe they came from Wales.”

-There’s no reason to doubt that J.R.’s grandfather was an Aaron Boyce from Hardy County, Virginia.
-The problem is that I haven’t found a record of him.
+There’s no reason to doubt that J.R.’s grandfather was Aaron Boyce from Hardy County, Virginia.
+The problem is that no record of him seems to exist.
 Nearly everyone on Ancestry has decided J.R.’s grandfather is another Richard Boyce.
-They all reference a widely available probate record for a Richard Boyce (1735-1791) of Hardy County.
-He certainly looks like he may have been the father of the Richard Boyce, who lived in Kentucky.
-In his will, Richard leaves Kentucky property to his son, Richard, and he also lists a Robert and Nicholas as sons.
+They all reference a widely available probate record for Richard Boyce (1735-1791) of Hardy County.
+He certainly looks like he may have been the father of my Richard Boyce.
+In his will, the elder Richard leaves Kentucky property to his son, Richard, and lists Robert and Nicholas as sons.

-My current working theory is that there may have been two Richard Boyce cousins, in Logan County, Kentucky, during the early 1800s.
-There’s some evidence that this may be the case.
-Maybe a search of property records on a subsequent visit will show two Richard Boyces were living in Logan County in the early part of the 19th Century.
-And maybe a more thorough search of the Hardy County archives will turn up an Aaron Boyce.
+My current working theory is that two Richard Boyce cousins may have lived in Logan County, Kentucky, during the early 1800s.
+Some evidence suggests this may be the case, and a thorough search of property records on a subsequent visit may confirm my suspicion.
+And perhaps a more detailed examination of the Hardy County archives will turn up an Aaron Boyce.